 Around 3300 members of various government agencies and civil society organizations joined the Go NaGo for RH Bill, Ipasa Na, an event that called for immediate passage of the RH Bill.3

 Synchronized blowing of whistle in various government agencies.
-Blowing the whistle is a symbolic gesture of the united commitment to stop violence against women.4
+Blowing the whistle is symbolic of the united commitment to stop violence against women.4

 In collaboration with the Provincial Government of Rizal and the Philippine Disaster Recovery Foundation, the PCW conducted a seedling preparation activity as part of the National Women’s Month.
-It aims to help rehabilitate the Marikina watershed and raise consciousness of participants on gender and DRRM and climate change adaptation.5
+It aims to help rehabilitate the Marikina watershed and raise the consciousness of participants on gender and DRRM, and climate change adaptation.5

-The Media and Gender Equality Committee held consultations on Gender Equality Guidelines, Guidelines to Protect Women Against Discrimination in Media and Film, and Code of Ethics for Media.6 The PCW and Benguet Provincial Government hold Magna Carta of Women information caravan to emphasize the protection, promotion and fulfillment of women’s rights and to disseminate information on the obligations of government, non-government organizations, civil society and private sector to implement the Magna Carta on Women.7
+The Media and Gender Equality Committee held consultations on Gender Equality Guidelines, Guidelines to Protect Women Against Discrimination in Media and Film, and Code of Ethics for Media.6 The PCW and Benguet Provincial Government hold a Magna Carta of Women information caravan to emphasize the protection, promotion, and fulfillment of women’s rights and to disseminate information on the obligations of government, non-government organizations, civil society, and the private sector to implement the Magna Carta on Women.7

 Barangay VAW Desk Handbook was launched at MOVE-Aklan’s 4th Provincial Congress.8

-The PCW rolled out a training on National Violence Against Women Documentation System (VAWDocs) to almost 400 Aklanon stakeholders who were members of the barangays, policewomen, social workers, DILG officers, and members of the Aklan Gender Commission.9
+The PCW rolled out training on National Violence Against Women Documentation System (VAWDocs) to almost 400 Aklanon stakeholders members of the barangays, policewomen, social workers, DILG officers, and members of the Aklan Gender Commission.9

 The PCW showed their support to the 1 Billion Rising global campaign on February 14, 2013.
 1 Billion Rising is a global strike to demand an end to the violence experienced by more than one billion women.10

 The GREAT Women Project and the Enabling Communities with Hope and Opportunities Sustainable Initiatives (ECHOsi) Foundation introduced the GREAT Women Brand and its product line to the national media.
-The GREAT Women Brand Media Launch presented the brand which was a distinct line of upscale food products, lifestyle goods, and homeopathic care products manufactured by women micro entrepreneurs throughout the country.11
+The GREAT Women Brand Media Launch presented the brand with a distinct line of upscale food products, lifestyle goods, and homeopathic care products manufactured by women micro-entrepreneurs.11

-The PCW lauded President Benigno Aquino III for appointing women in top posts that were traditionally held by men.12
+The PCW lauded President Benigno Aquino III for appointing women to top posts that men traditionally held.12

-The Philippines has been praised by the international community for the key role it played in a historic global agreement to eliminate violence against women and girls.13
+The international community has praised the Philippines for the key role it played in a historic global agreement to eliminate violence against women and girls.13

-The PCW piloted the Gender Mainstreaming Monitoring System (GMMS), a web-based system that automates the submission and monitoring of GAD Plan and Budget and GAD Accomplishment Report of government agencies and LGUs to five LGUs of the Iloilo Province.
+The PCW piloted the Gender Mainstreaming Monitoring System (GMMS).
+This web-based system automates the submission and monitoring of the GAD Plan and Budget and GAD Accomplishment Report of government agencies and LGUs to five LGUs of the Iloilo Province.
 15

 Launch of the Gender and Development Transformation and Institutionalization through Mainstreaming of Programs, Agenda, Linkages and Advocacies (GADtimpala) Awards 2013.
-It aims to recognize the outstanding achievement or performance of government agencies in upholding the rights of women through gender mainstreaming, gender equality and women’s empowerment through policy formulation, establishment of local structures or mechanisms and effective implementation of gender-responsive programs, projects, activities or services.
-16
+It aims to recognize the outstanding achievement or performance of government agencies in upholding the rights of women through gender mainstreaming, gender equality, and women’s empowerment through policy formulation, the establishment of local structures or mechanisms, and effective implementation of gender-responsive programs, projects, activities or services.16

-The PCW launched the Women’s Empowerment, Development and Gender Equality (EDGE) Plan 2013-2016, the fourth gender-focused plan formulated by the Philippines since 1989.
-The formulation of the Women’s EDGE Plan provided a timely opportunity to review persistent and emerging gender issues and to take these into account in the existing plans of government.17
+The PCW launched the Women’s Empowerment, Development, and Gender Equality (EDGE) Plan 2013-2016, the fourth gender-focused plan formulated by the Philippines since 1989.
+The formulation of the Women’s EDGE Plan provided a timely opportunity to review persistent and emerging gender issues and to take these into account in the government’s existing plans.17

 The PCW recognized deserving national government agencies qualified for the GADtimpala Award.
 The recognitions were conferred during the 2014 National Women’s Month Celebration.